scholarsmate/Hex-Hunter/README.md

   <img alt="HexHunter General Algorithm Flow" src="https://raw.githubusercontent.com/scholarsmate/Hex-Hunter/main/images/HexHunter-GeneralFlow.png" width=600>
 </div>
 In general, the algorithm will evaluate the input stream byte by byte.
-When it comes across a byte that is in the legal byte range for a given encoding, to we push that byte onto the end of an empty string.
-As bytes continue to be in the legal range of the given encoding, bytes continue to be pushed onto the end of the string until either we evaluate a byte that is not in the legal range of the given encoding, or we have exhausted the input stream.
+When it comes across a byte that is in the legal byte range for a given encoding, it pushes that byte onto the end of an empty string.
+As bytes continue to be in the legal range of the given encoding, bytes continue to be pushed onto the end of the string until either we evaluate a byte that is not in the legal range of the given encoding, or the input stream is exhausted.

 <div align="center">
   <img alt="HexHunter General Validation Flow" src="https://raw.githubusercontent.com/scholarsmate/Hex-Hunter/main/images/HexHunter-GeneralValidation.png" width=600>